proplot-dev/proplot/docs/why.rst

 Why ProPlot?
 ============

-Matplotlib is an extremely powerful plotting package used by academics, engineers, and data scientists far and wide.
+Matplotlib is an extremely powerful plotting package used by scientists and engineers far and wide.
 However, matplotlib can be cumbersome or repetitive for users who...

-* Make very complex figures with multiple subplots.
+* Make highly complex figures with many subplots.
-* Want to finely tune their figure annotations and aesthetics.
+* Want to finely tune their annotations and aesthetics.
 * Need to make new figures nearly every day.

-ProPlot's core mission is to provide a smoother plotting experience for matplotlib's heaviest users.
+ProPlot's core mission is to provide a smoother plotting experience for the most demanding matplotlib users.
 We accomplish this by *expanding upon* matplotlib's object-oriented interface.
 ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to differing design choices and backwards compatibility considerations.